Updated June 2026AI-Assisted Development with Rust

 Software Requirements

-Rust 1.93+ via rustup, a GitHub account with Copilot access, Claude Code CLI with an Anthropic API key or subscription, Codex, Cursor, Windsurf, and the Gemini CLI (trials and free tiers acceptable), VS Code with rust-analyzer, Git, and the GitHub CLI (gh).
+Rust 1.93+ via rustup, access to your organization's chosen AI coding tools (such as GitHub Copilot, Claude Code, Codex, Cursor, Windsurf, or Gemini CLI; trials and free tiers are acceptable), VS Code with rust-analyzer, Git, and the GitHub CLI.

 Training Topics